na-na-hi/renget/archive/chrprompt2.md

 >Clara: I prefer to go solo most of the time, makes it easier for me to only worry about myself instead of having to watch over others, I'm not anyone's babysitter.
 But, I can't deny that having an extra pair of fists (or paws) and a way to venture into deeper dungeons is pretty useful.

 **Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?

-**Guildmons with a dorm**, how is your room decorated?
+>Carrot & Hazel: Nope, we share duties, sometimes once each, other times the one with the least advantage stays behind **Guildmons with a dorm**, how is your room decorated?
 >Lliam: I suppose I'm also counted...?
 I don't sleep in the office like people are led to believe; my room is elsewhere around here.
 Where?
 Not tellin' ya!
 Anyways, I guess it's a basic small room, actually a bit smaller than other guild members' rooms, but that's fair because usually they are in pairs...
 Anyhow, by the entrance, there's a coat rack where I put my bag and other stuff.
 On the left side of the room is a wardrobe that has a bunch of my other clothes..
 What's in there?
 That's a secret~!
 On the opposite side, there's a small bed.
 What's it made out of?
 Who knows, that's a trade secret~!
 And beside the bed is a desk, although it's a smaller one than the one in the office.
 And in front of the desk is a bulletin board with my research data and other stuff like that...
 The room itself, uhh...
 All I can say is plain, with a bunch of books and research scattered around, as I don't really care about the way it looks, honestly, though I really need to clean things up here...